-Isoprop anol Methanol First \ Vipe Plus Second Wipe (2) First V Vipe Plus Second Wipe (2) Surface Material (3) Replicates Percent %RSD Percent Percent %RSD Percent Enamel (lid of washing machine) 4 (4) 58 5.7 68 81 2.4 87 Vinyl veneer on particle board 4 (5) 60 5.2 68 81 4.8 89 Latex painted wall 6(4) 64 7.4 75 87 3.5 94 Refrigerator door 2 (5) 65 2.9 76 91 4.0 92 Varnished hardwood panel 2 (6) 72 5.4 76 82 3.7 86 Formica [®] countertop 4 (5) 75 4.9 82 87 3.8 91
+Isoprop anol Methanol First \ Plus Secor First Wipe Wipe (2) First V Vipe Plus Second Wipe (2) Surface Material (3) Replicates Percent %RSD Percent Percent %RSD Percent Enamel (lid of washing machine) 4 (4) 58 5.7 68 81 2.4 87 Vinyl veneer on particle board 4 (5) 60 5.2 68 81 4.8 89 Latex painted wall 6(4) 64 7.4 75 87 3.5 94 Refrigerator door 2 (5) 65 2.9 76 91 4.0 92 Varnished hardwood panel 2 (6) 72 5.4 76 82 3.7 86 Formica® countertop 4 (5) 75 4.9 82 87 3.8 91

-Table 10b.
-Recovery of methamphetamine from various surfaces with various solvents; one wipe compared with the sum of two wipes(1)

-(1) Backup Data Report for NIOSH 9109 [2].
-Area of each sample was 100 $\rm cm^2.$

-(2) For the serial wipe study, each 100-cm2 area was wiped again with a fresh pre-wetted gauze wipe and the amount recovered was determined separately.
+- (1) Backup Data Report for NIOSH 9109 [4].
+Area of each sample was 100 cm2. - (2) For the serial wipe study, each 100-cm2 area was wiped again with a fresh pre-wetted gauze wipe and the amount recovered was determined separately.
 In practice, a second (serial) wipe is included with the first gauze wipe; both gauze wipes constitute a single sample.
-The percent recoveries shown in the column represent the sum of the amounts recovered in both the first and second wipes.

-(3) The refrigerator door and the washing machine lid were from used appliances.
-The vinyl-veneered particle board (a book shelf), the Formica[®] countertop, and the varnished hardwood paneling were all purchased new.
+The percent recoveries shown in the column represent the sum of the amounts recovered in both the first and second wipes. - (3) The refrigerator door and the washing machine lid were from used appliances.
+The vinyl-veneered particle board (a book shelf), the Formica® countertop, and the varnished hardwood paneling were all purchased new.
 All surfaces of used and new materials were pre-cleaned with multiple rinses of methanol prior to spiking.
-Each pre-measured 100-cm2 square was spiked with 3 μg methamphetamine.

-(4) Samples were taken using the side-to-side and then top-to-bottom wiping technique.

-(5) Half of the samples were wiped using the side-to-side wiping technique and half were wiped using the concentric squares wiping technique.
+Each pre-measured 100-cm2 square was spiked with 3 μg methamphetamine. - (4) Samples were taken using the side-to-side and then top-to-bottom wiping technique. - (5) Half of the samples were wiped using the side-to-side wiping technique and half were wiped using the concentric squares wiping technique.
 There were no significant differences in recoveries.
-Percent recoveries and %RSDs are for both techniques combined.

-(6) Samples were taken each time using only top-to-bottom wiping with the grain of the wood in an "N" pattern.
+Percent recoveries and %RSDs are for both techniques combined. - (6) Samples were taken each time using only top-to-bottom wiping with the grain of the wood in an "N" pattern.

-TABLE 11.
-Gas chromatographic retention times for heptafluorobutyryl and trimethylsilyl derivatives of selected drugs of abuse, precursors, and potential adulterants (1)
+TABLE 10.
+Gas chromatographic retention times for heptafluorobutyryl and trimethylsilyl derivatives of selected drugs of abuse, precursors, and potential adulterants(1)